Mottie/github-reserved-names/README.md

 There are a few names that have been added or omitted because of their behavior, these are listed in the [oddballs](./oddballs.md) read me.

-In version 1.1.0, an `oddballs.json` has been included along with an API function & command-line interface (CLI).
+In version 1.1.0, an `oddballs.json` has been included along with an API function & command-line interface (CLI; removed in v2.0.0).
 The data returned by the oddballs function is described in the [oddballs](./oddballs.md#oddballs-object-keys) read me.

 ## Install